jeremydcherry/jeremydcherry.github.io/content/brands.md

 Brands must be thoughtful, providing meaning to their environment.

 ## 04. Portray Authenticity
-Brands must be honest, faithfully reflecting human aspirations.
+Brands must be honest, echoing human aspirations.

 ## 05. Reduce Waste
 Brands must be responsible, being mindful of their footprint.